Sravan1011/Clamify/VERCEL_DEPLOYMENT_GUIDE.md

 #### Error: "Function timeout"
 **Solution**: Vercel free tier has 10s timeout.
 Optimize your code or upgrade plan.

-#### Error: "Environment variable not found"
+#### Error: "Gemini API key is required"
 **Solution**:
+1. Ensure you provided the key in the Frontend Settings modal.
-1. Go to Vercel Dashboard → Your Backend Project → Settings → Environment Variables
+2. OR Configure `GOOGLE_API_KEY` in Vercel Backend Environment Variables as a fallback.
-2. Add missing variables
-3. Redeploy

 ### Frontend Issues